Prag8855/aab/content/guides/housing-scams.md

 You should never pay a fee to...

 - View an apartment[^21]
+- Apply for an apartment
 - Sign an apartment contract ("service fee")[^20]

-### Furniture for sale
+### Buy the furniture to get the flat

-To get the apartment, you must buy the furniture or the kitchen from the previous tenant.
-The price is ridiculously high.
+To get the apartment, you must buy overpriced furniture from the previous tenant.
 If you don't take the furniture, you don't get the apartment.[^1]

+Overcharging for furniture is illegal.
+You can't pay more than 150% of the items' current value.[^12] For example, the previous tenant can't sell you an old bed and a desk for 2,000€.

+The previous tenant does not choose who gets the apartment.
+Buying their furniture does not guarantee that you will get the apartment.
+If you already signed the lease, the previous tenant can't force you to buy anything.

-Overcharging for furniture is illegal.[^12] If you paid too much for furniture, you can get your money back and keep the apartment.[^14]
+If you paid too much, you can get your money back and keep the apartment.[^14] This is not always easy; you might need a lawyer.[^24]

 ## How to avoid scams